calumgunn/TidalFX/README.md

 # TidalFX
-A haskell package adding weirder effects to Tidal
+A haskell package adding weirder effects to Tidal from non-standard UGens.

 Use:
 1. Download this repo from github